 Nepal is a small landlocked country well-known as the home of the world’s highest mountain, Mount Everest.
 Nepal shelters around the 10 highest peaks that measure above 8000m.

 Avid trekkers are interested in climbing high rocks and mountains in Nepal as the route, climate, and environment are just perfect for an adventurous and enthralling journey.

 Likewise, you will find Nepal as an important landmark for those who are inclined toward spirituality and god.
 Pilgrims here in the majority follow Hinduism and Buddhism.
 You will witness the religious and cultural influence in the presence of temples, rivers, and religious places in almost every corner of Nepal.

 Backpacking is not only fun and exciting, but it also allows you to widen your horizon regarding nature and various cultures.

-It is because you get a chance to explore nature from closer while you embark into the various landscapes and corners of Nepal.
-You meet various people, communicate with them and learn about them in a short period of time.
+It is because you get a chance to explore nature from closer while you embark on the various landscapes and corners of Nepal.
+You meet various people, communicate with them, and learn about them in a short period of time.

-Religion and centuries-old traditions have shaped the architectures founded in Nepal and the people’s lifestyle is also heavily influenced by them.
+Religion and centuries-old traditions have shaped the architecture founded in Nepal and the people’s lifestyle is also heavily influenced by them.